jbr87002/SCC/README.md

 The main plotting script is contained in `scc.py`.
 An example input file is contained in `config.yaml`.

-The softmax scaling script is contained in `scale_scores_softmax.py`.

 ## Requirements
 - Operating system: this software has been tested on macOS Sonoma 14.5.
 It should work on other operating systems, but has not been tested on them.